Amber Sharma

 • Less advisor level flexibility to gain platform trust

-• Building shared infrastructure increased upfront engineering cost, but simplified future monetization features.Predictable billing and renewal behaviour
+• Building shared infrastructure increased upfront engineering cost, but simplified future monetization features

-• Making cancellation easier risked short-term revenue loss, but reduced accidental churn and support-driven dissatisfaction.Billing records were scattered across emails
+• Making cancellation easier risked short-term revenue loss, but reduced accidental churn and support-driven dissatisfaction

 Design Highlights

-The work focused on turning subscriptions into a reliable system, not a set of screens.
-Each change addressed a failure in ownership, predictability, or accountability across the lifecycle.
+Each change addressed a failure in ownership, predictability, or accountability across the subscription lifecycle

 Problem